Perry McDonald – Greater New Orleans Sports Hall of Fame

 After his sterling high school career, McDonald played his college basketball at Georgetown University under the direction of Hall of Fame coach John Thompson.
 He played in all 38 games during his freshman season, helping the Hoyas reach the Final Four where they were upset in an unforgettable final by Villanova.

 After a back injury limited his sophomore season, 1986 was his breakthrough year.
-Though standing only six-four, McDonald was moved from the backcourt to the frontcourt and he averaged 13 points and six rebounds and was named Second Team All-Big East as well as honorable mention All America.
+Though standing only six-four, McDonald was moved from the backcourt to the frontcourt and he averaged 13 points (16.3 points per game in Big East games) and six rebounds and was named Second Team All-Big East as well as honorable mention All America.

 McDonald made his mark on the defensive end of the court at Georgetown.
 As the Hoyas designated “defensive stopper,” his assignments ranged from point guards to centers.
 In a 1987 contest against high-powered Syracuse, Thompson put McDonald in the low post against 6-11 center Rony Seikaly.
 Seikaly managed just four field goals and McDonald’s turnaround jumper at the buzzer in overtime gave Georgetown a thrilling two-point win.